dranjithmca/website_seyyone/seyyone/wp-content/plugins/astra-sites/readme.txt

 6. Use the power of AI with a single click to write copy, proofread, translate content into different languages.
 Adjust content length and tone seamlessly for maximum appeal.

 == Changelog ==

+v4.4.38 - 12-September-2025
+- Fix:
+    - AI Builder: Resolved an issue where the import process was getting stuck midway on non-English sites.

+v4.4.37 - 10-September-2025
+- Improvement:
+    - AI Builder: Applied missing internationalization to strings in site creation status messages.
+- Fix:
+    - Free Images: Fixed the issue where the Free Images tab was missing in the Beaver Builder editor.

+v4.4.36 - 25-August-2025
+- New:
+    - Introduced a filter to hide the AI Builder type during onboarding.
+    - Design Kit: Added compatibility with Spectra version 3.
+- Improvement:
+    - Ensured PHP 8.2 compatibility by replacing the deprecated FILTER_SANITIZE_STRING.
+    - Added headers to improve XML SSE import over the HTTP/2 protocol.
+- Fix:
+    - Fixed an issue where an incorrect Content-Type header prevented the NPS survey popup from closing.
+    - Finish Setup: Added safe existence checks for action item steps to prevent PHP warnings.

+v4.4.35 - 13-August-2025
+- Improvement:
+    - Added a "Finish Setup" redirection link on the import success page.
+    - Added a "Finish Setup" banner to better guide users through final configuration.

+v4.4.34 - 6-August-2025
+- Improvement:
+    - Improved UI for plugin installation notice.

+v4.4.33 - 30-July-2025
+- Improvement:
+    - Background template sync now resumes from the last fetched page, reducing redundant requests and speeding up load time.
+- Fix:
+    - Prevent UAELite from redirecting during Elementor page and block imports.

+v4.4.32 - 24-July-2025
+- Improvement:
+    - Improved the "Skip & Start Building" flow to ensure essential plugins are correctly set up during site import.

+v4.4.31 - 17-July-2025
+- New:
+    - AI Builder: Added compatibility with the Elementor plugin.
+- Improvement:
+    - Improved plugin installation architecture on import for enhanced error handling and scalability.
+    - NPS Survey: Rating prompt logic now allows disabling for guideline compliance.
+    - Refined the "Finish Setup" UI for a smoother experience.

+v4.4.30 - 14-July-2025
+- Improvement:
+    - AI Builder: Enhanced user experience with a confirmation popup for credit usage.
+    - Polished UI for plugin installation notice.

+v4.4.29 - 08-July-2025
+- Improvement:
+    - Added a clear plugin installation notice in the feature selection step to improve transparency.

+v4.4.28 - 03-July-2025
+- New:
+    - Integrated the "Finish Setup" course to guide users after import completion.
+    - Integrated SureRank plugin for SEO option in AI and Classic Templates onboarding.
+- Fix:
+    - AI Builder: Addressed missing alt text when importing Spectra images.

+v4.4.27 - 30-June-2025
+- New:
+    - Added compatibility with WooCommerce Cart Abandonment Recovery plugin.
+- Improvement:
+    - AI Builder: Updated UI for a more consistent and streamlined user experience.
+- Fix:
+    - Resolved an issue with Elementor templates import by preventing the processing of old images.
+    - Resolved an issue where Gutenberg batches of Elementor templates were not processed correctly.
+    - Resolved an issue where Preview Palette colors were not applying correctly to some new templates.
+    - Fixed an issue where WooCommerce dependent plugins showed the error `This plugin requires 1 plugin to be installed and activated: WooCommerce`.

 v4.4.26 - 18-June-2025
 - Fix: